tiborboglar/MountainCar_WebCam/README.md

 # Control a car with your Web Cam!

-* Fun repository with an end-to-end solution to control OpenAI Mountain Car using your own webcam.
+* Fun repository with an end-to-end solution to control OpenAI's Mountain Car using your own webcam.
+The model is based on Tensorflow Keras.

 `capture_dataset.py`: Use CLI to save frames from your webcam, you can define the split name and the label name.